At a glance

-- An enema is the injection of fluid into the lower bowel via the rectum to flush the bowel of feces.
+- Enema: An injection of fluid into the lower bowel via the rectum to flush the bowel of feces.

 Adding bulk to the diet can help cats with mild constipation.
 Bulking agents include unprocessed wheat bran and Metamucil.
 Add approximately 1/2 to 1 teaspoon to food once a day.

-Laxatone is a petroleum gel which helps to lubricate the digestive tract.
+Laxatone is a petroleum gel that helps to lubricate the digestive tract.
 Add 1/4-1/2 tsp.
 2-3 times a week to food.

-Increase water consumption, by switching to a raw or canned diet which contains more water, adding additional water bowls or investing in a cat water fountain.
+Increase water consumption, by switching to a raw or canned diet that contains more water, adding additional water bowls or investing in a cat water fountain.